ivandj0h/to-react-hilla/README.md

-# Custom project from Hilla
+# To react Hilla Application

-This project can be used as a starting point to create your own Hilla application with Spring Boot.
+This project can be used as a starting point to create `Hilla application` with `Spring Boot`.
 It contains all the necessary configuration and some placeholder files to get you started.

 ## Running the application